 |Living with wildlife||See the Queensland Government website - Living with wildlife|

 We install nest boxes for native wildlife in cases where hollow logs have been unavoidably removed during our major works.
 We carefully calculate the position of nest boxes in relation to the native trees impacted, and arrange for the installation of special species designed nest boxes in the vicinity of effected habitat.

 Fire ant management

 The fire ant, originally from South America, is a serious exotic pest that is dangerous and destructive.
 It has the potential to damage our outdoor lifestyle, our environment and our agricultural production.

 We work closely with government agencies and impacted land owners at work sites to ensure we have a comprehensive Fire Ant Management program in place to support all efforts to eradicate this pest in South East Queensland.

 Do you want more information our wildlife and fire ant management?
 Email our environment experts today.

-We do not fit any type of possum guard to service lines or allow them to be fitted by others.
-As per the Electricity Act (Sect 230), it is an offence to attach anything to the Electricity Network.
+We don't fit any type of possum guard to service lines or allow them to be fitted by others.
+As per the Electricity Act (Sect 230), it's an offence to attach anything to the Electricity Network.

-We have been involved in trials of various possum deterrents, with all of them proving to be ineffective unfortunately.
-The design of our powerlines does not allow for additional loadings caused by possum deterrents, such as possum guards.
+We've been involved in trials of various possum deterrents, with all of them proving to be ineffective unfortunately.
+The design of our powerlines doesn't allow for additional loadings caused by possum deterrents, such as possum guards.